liangjun-jiang/designing-distributed-system/part-3-batch-computational-pattern.md

 ## Publisher/Subscriber infrastructure
-how installing Kafka into your Kubernetes cluster can dra‐ matically simplify the task of building a work queue based system.
+how installing Kafka into your Kubernetes cluster can dramatically simplify the task of building a work queue based system.

-### Hands On :Deploying Kafka

 ## Coorindated Batch Proceesing